 According to Metropolitan Water's drinking water source protection plan for Little Cottonwood Creek, mines have been cleared of abandoned equipment, materials, and waste; mine openings have been closed; and the remaining mine tunnel discharges are sufficiently controlled.
-Civen the the remaining mine tunnel discharges are sufficiently controlled.
 Given the other additional remedial efforts in the watershed, mines are no longer considered a serious contamination source (Metropolitan Water 2013).